Webinar Recap: How Embracing Early Talent Strengthens and Empowers the Federal Workforce

 Jon advocates using the channels preferred by Gen Z to tell your organization’s story consistently in order build your employer brand and connect with potential applicants.
 Some tactics that are successful include quarterly newsletters, brief day in the life videos, and spotlighting current employees.
 Any warm, nurturing touch point that goes the extra mile to differentiate you as an organization and set you apart.

 Wonzie commented that NSF is advertising a lot differently today than in years past.
 They find that a lot of their younger candidates look at sites such as Handshake and Linkedin.
-They are also going out to minority-serving institutions and HBCUs to make sure they are attracting a level of DEIA candidates that will make their employee base look like the rest of the country.

 “Gen Z candidates expect and want to be engaged with all the time.
-They want to hear how you’re committed to diversity in the workforce, and they really value authenticity — which requires many touch points and higher levels of engagement than the old school method of posting jobs to USAJobs and hoping that people apply.”
+They want to hear how you’re committed to the workforce, and they really value authenticity — which requires many touch points and higher levels of engagement than the old school method of posting jobs to USAJobs and hoping that people apply.”

 Jon Newman, Director of Federal Programs at Yello